-Previous researches checked different aspects of the social media platforms impact on states and regimes but usually have done it in a siloed way, such as the research of correlation between social media and rise of Populism in countries,, or the impact of social media in Latin America, and on the US 2016 elections., This essay will contribute by looking at a broader picture trying to show the US-based social media platforms have a multi-facet impact on states, which is regime and capacity dependent, and will try to build a generalization and categorization of the impact.
-These generalizations and categorizations will not only help understand what is undergoing in different countries regarding the impact of social media but can also help policymakers in predicting what can happen to countries with similar characteristics where the impact is not yet fully discernible.
+Previous studies have examined different aspects of the impact of social media platforms on states and regimes, but have usually done this in a siloed way – for example, narrowly focusing on the correlation between social media and the rise of populism,,, or on the influence of social media in Latin America, and in the U.S. 2016 elections., This essay contributes by looking at a broader picture.
+I describe the multifaceted impact of U.S.-based social media platforms in different countries, and seek to generalize and categorize this impact.
+These generalizations and categorizations not only help to explain how different countries experience the impact of social media.
+They can also assist policymakers in predicting what may occur in similar countries where the impact is not yet fully discernible.

-In the first section of the article, I begin by reviewing social media platforms, the potential they had to be a liberated mechanism, and what went wrong in the last five years.
-In section two, I will discuss the different impact that social media has on different states.
-Why there is a different effect in liberal states such as Brazil compared to the US, Why social media can have contrasting effects in authoritarian states, with Russia, for example, acquiring more power while Egypt has undergone a revolution.
-I will develop a theory about the reasons for that change showing the effect of social media platforms have across states is not uniform, and the magnitude of their impact depends on the state's capacity and its regime.
-I will then explore four different case studies; each represents a different combination of state capacity (weak vs. strong) and regime (liberal Vs. Authoritarian) and the impact of social media on each.
-I will conclude by presenting the implication of my analysis in understanding the future of the international system.
+The essay begins by reviewing social media platforms and their potential as a liberating mechanism, and examining what went wrong in the last five years.
+This is followed by a discussion of the variable impact of social media on different states.
+Why does the impact vary among different liberal states – for example, in Brazil compared to the United States?
+Why does social media have contrasting effects in authoritarian states – for example, bolstering the regime in Russia, while fueling a revolution in Egypt?
+I offer a theory to explain why the effect of social media platforms is not uniform, suggesting that the magnitude of their impact depends on the state’s capacity and its regime.
+I then examine the impact of social media in four case studies, each representing a different combination of state capacity (weak vs. strong) and regime type (liberal vs. authoritarian).
+I conclude by presenting the implications of my analysis for the future of the international system.

-The rise of digital multinational corporations as a political actor
+The Rise of Digital Multinational Corporations as Political Actors

-Multinational corporation (MNC) is a company that has an organizational presence in two or more national jurisdictions where its' headquarter resides in one country (the home country), and its' operations are in at least one other foreign (host) country.
-Multinational corporations are profit-seeking organizations aiming to expand sales, acquire resources, diversify sources of sales and supplies, and minimize competitive risk.
+A multinational corporation (MNC) is a company that has an organizational presence in two or more national jurisdictions, with its headquarters in one country (the home country) and its operations in at least one other country (a foreign, host country).
+Multinational corporations are profit-seeking organizations that aim to expand sales, acquire resources, diversify sources of sales and supplies, and minimize competitive risk.
 Many of the MNCs are extremely powerful and possess economic resources far greater than most of the member states of the United Nations.
-Scholars dealing with the relationship of countries and MNCs are divided by the ones assuming some of the MNCs have become stateless corporations and non-state actors in the international system, independent from their national origins, acting globally in the interests of their (international) stockholders.
-As such, they owe no loyalty to any state, and due to their significant economic, political, and social power, they can influence at a national and international level.
-Other scholars claim that theses MNCs are still deeply embedded in their home societies and they reflect its social, economic and political values. ,
+Some scholars contend that MNCs have become stateless corporations and non-state actors in the international system, detached from their national origins and acting globally in the interests of their (international) stockholders.
+As such, they owe no loyalty to any state, and can wield influence in multiple states and internationally due to their significant economic, political and social power.
+Other scholars claim that MNCs are still deeply embedded in their home society and reflect its social, economic and political values. ,

-The stateless characteristic of MNCs is intensified when dealing with digital MNCs, which are MNCs whose primary business is in the digital and cyber domain.
-Digital MNCs are different compared to traditional MNCs as they usually reach consumers online, and not through traditional retail distribution chains.
-They obtain preferred outcomes through the use of the electronically interconnected information resources of the cyber domain that helps them in their rapid growth and their speed to scale.
+The stateless characteristic of MNCs is intensified in the case of digital MNCs – multinational entities whose primary business is in the digital and cyber domain.
+Digital MNCs differ from traditional MNCs in primarily engaging with consumers online, rather than through traditional retail distribution chains.
+They obtain preferred outcomes by using the electronically interconnected information resources of the cyber domain,, which propel their rapid growth and accelerate their speed to scale.